 - Joshua has made his family the priority of his life.
 What does that mean for him?
 It means trips to Disney World with them to enjoy time together.
 It means stock certificates as gifts along with toys for the young.
 It means managing the portfolios for family members.
 In other words, supporting, enjoying, and loving the people in his life.
 There are many people who "change" the structure of their family tree by going to college or starting a business.
 What an incredible way to impact your family for generations to come (if you structure it in a way to beat the 3 generation average).

 Charities and the World

 - Joshua had a library to store his books.
-Files and folders to track projects or thought experiment.
-He's given me the inspiration to better track and measure my life from seeing the benefits of order.
-It definitely has changed my perspective on it.
+Files and folders to track projects or thought experiments.
+He's given me the inspiration to better track and measures my life from seeing the benefits of the order.
+It has changed my perspective on it.
 He makes notes, creates case files, and revisits them when needed.
 He highlights and systematically marks important passages in books, making it easy to review later.
-It all makes sense for someone going forward as a life long learner to adopt (in their own way of course).
+It all makes sense for someone going forward as a life long learner to adopt (in their way of course).

 Life's a gift!

 - Have you always wanted to have a master closet in your bedroom?
 Once you have assets providing you the wealth required, build it!
 Life is a gift.
 Live like it is!!